tq-bit/qache/readme.md

 #### Deploy the documentation to GitHub Pages

 You can find the release documentation under https://tq-bit.github.io/qache.
-To build it, run
+To build it, use:

 ```bash
 npm run docs:deploy